LLCs Co-Owned by Spouses (Guide to a Husband & Wife LLC)

-Creating an LLC as a married couple adds a professional element to your personal relationship, but the way you choose to do it is dependent on management and tax options.
-It's possible to set up any business entity properly and understand the tax ramifications.
+Creating an LLC as a married couple adds a professional element to your personal relationship, and it may be structured based on ownership, management, asset protection, and tax options.

-A QJV is an LLC business entity in which the husband and wife are the only members and each spouse has an ownership interest of at least 50%.
+It is a disregarded entity in which the husband and wife are the only limited liability company members and each spouse has an ownership interest of at least 50%.

-If you can show that you are a married couple who satisfies the above criteria and have your LLC classified as a Single Member LLC, you may opt to have it as a disregarded entity.
+If you can show that you are legally married and satisfy the above criteria, you can have your entity classified as a Single Member LLC.

 Requirements of a Qualified Joint Venture LLC

-If a married couple creates an LLC in a "common law property state," they are not eligible for the Qualified Joint Venture option.
+If a married couple creates a limited liability company in a "common law property" state, they are not eligible for the Qualified Joint Ventures.